filamentphp/filament/packages/admin/docs/02-resources/01-getting-started.md

 protected static ?int $navigationSort = 2;
 ```

-Alternatively, you may set a dynamic navigation sort in the `getNavigationSort()` method:
+Alternatively, you may set a dynamic navigation item order in the `getNavigationSort()` method:

 ```php
 public static function getNavigationSort(): ?int